 All of our kids were encouraged to take part in Olympic Pokemon Go!
 The children have to attempt to ‘Catch ’em all’ and participate in every activity on the sheet!

 Olympic Challenge’s of the month

 Within our MAC we run Challenge’s of the month.
 Our Sports Leaders set up these challenges and the kids have unlimited attempts to get the highest score possible.
-The top Boy and Girl across our Collegiate then receive a pair of tickets to a local sporting event!
+The top Boy and Girl across our Schools then receive a pair of tickets to a local sporting event!

 This academic year all of these Challenges will have an Olympic theme!

 For year 4, 5 & 6 we have allowed the children to pick how they warm-up every lesson.
 The must pick one of 6 athletes featured, then warm-up like them for every P.E lesson.
 We hope this will see them improve in a FUNdamental area whilst maintaining the Olympic theme!